FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 $ git clone git@github.com:FAIRplus/imi-data-catalogue.git
 ```

-Thanks to docker-compose, it is possible to easily manage all the components (solr and web server) required to run the application.
+Thanks to `docker-compose`, it is possible to easily manage all the components (solr and web server) required to run the application.

 ## Step-by-step guide: